 A Brief History of the Galapagos Islands

-The Galapagos Islands are the result of volcanic activity that occurred approximately 5 million years ago.
+The Galapagos Islands are the result of volcanic activity approximately 5 million years ago.

-As these young islands were cooling off some two million years later, certain species gradually began to arrive to the archipelago.
+As these young islands were cooling off two million years later, certain species gradually arrived in the archipelago.
 It is speculated that these newcomers arrived in the Galapagos on large rafts of vegetation that broke off from the shores of Central and South America.
-Upon arriving in the archipelago, these species had to rapidly adapt to a radically new environment.
+Upon arriving in the archipelago, these species had to adapt to a radically new environment rapidly.

 The Discovery of the Galapagos Islands

 And that’s how the Galapagos Islands were officially (albeit unintentionally) discovered in March of 1535.
 Eventually, the bishop’s party managed to sail back to the continent.
-The islands were reported to Spain, but no effort was made to colonize them based on the rather eccentric and uninviting descriptions that were given by Berlanga.
+The islands were reported to Spain, but no effort was made to colonize them based on the somewhat eccentric and uninviting descriptions that Berlanga gave.

-After having arrived less than 500 years ago, humans are some of the newest “living organisms” currently inhabiting the Galapagos.
+After arriving less than 500 years ago, humans are some of the newest “living organisms” currently inhabiting the Galapagos.

 The first visitors to the Galapagos

-Sometimes the Galapagos become invisible to the naked eye, particularly under the dense veil of fog that’s present in the early morning.
-Don’t forget: the waters surrounding the islands are rather cold despite them being situated in the tropics.
-This characteristic produces a fine mist (known locally as garua) when cool air right above the water mixes with warmer patches of air overhead, oftentimes obscuring views of what’s off in the distance.
-The presence of this phenomenon is exactly how the islands got their Spanish nickname “Las Encantadas” (which can be translated as the ‘enchanted’ isles but also ‘bewitched’), as the islands would suddenly appear as the mist evaporated and just as quickly disappear as the mist engulfed them.
+Sometimes, the Galapagos become invisible to the naked eye, particularly under the dense veil of fog in the early morning.
+Remember: the waters surrounding the islands are rather cold despite being in the tropics.
+This characteristic produces a fine mist (known locally as garúa) when cool air right above the water mixes with warmer patches of air overhead, frequently obscuring views of what’s off in the distance.
+The presence of this phenomenon is precisely how the islands got their Spanish nickname “Las Encantadas” (which can be translated as the ‘enchanted’ isles but also ‘bewitched’), as the islands would suddenly appear as the mist evaporated and just as quickly disappear as the fog engulfed them.

 Then, in 1570, a map of the Spanish New World (drawn by a Flemish cartographer) began circulating throughout the Caribbean, presenting the elusive islands to the world for the very first time with the rather unpoetic name of Islas de los Galapagos (Islands of the Giant Tortoises).
 This map eventually came to be used by buccaneers to maraud the Pacific Ocean in the 1600s.

 During the 17th and a good part of the 18th centuries, astute pirates eventually came to use the Galapagos as a haven of sorts – the archipelago provided them with a safe place to hide, repair their vessels, plan future raids, and stock up on fresh meat (unfortunately killing tortoises by the thousands in the process).
-In spite of using the Galapagos for these means, they apparently left no buried treasures.
+Despite using the Galapagos for these means, they left no buried treasures.

-Late in the 18th century came the whalers that made the archipelago a center of operations for their trade, but after a number of years the whalers, too, left when the profits weren’t worth the cost and time it took to get to the Galapagos.
-These whalers came to be the human group that left the most devastating impact on the islands: even more giant tortoises were killed and domestic animals were introduced into the Galapagos – factors that would later serve as the basis for implementing a strong conservation campaign in the Galapagos.
+Late in the 18th century came the whalers that made the archipelago a center of operations for their trade, but after several years, the whalers, too, left when the profits weren’t worth the cost and time it took to get to the Galapagos.
+These whalers came to be the human group that left the most devastating impact on the islands: even more giant tortoises were killed, and domestic animals were introduced into the Galapagos – factors that would later serve as the basis for implementing a solid conservation campaign in the Galapagos.

 And that’s how the Galapagos Islands were officially (albeit unintentionally) discovered in March of 1535.
 Eventually, the bishop’s party managed to sail back to the continent.
-The islands were reported to Spain, but no effort was made to colonize them based on the rather eccentric and uninviting descriptions that were given by Berlanga.
+The islands were reported to Spain, but no effort was made to colonize them based on the somewhat eccentric and uninviting descriptions that Berlanga gave.

-After having arrived less than 500 years ago, humans are some of the newest “living organisms” currently inhabiting the Galapagos.
+After arriving less than 500 years ago, humans are some of the newest “living organisms” currently inhabiting the Galapagos.

 Galapagos Islands Map